Timeline

 This timeline is meant to be as complete as possible, and will be based on the comings and goings of The Red Devils and Lester Butler and 13.
 Each item will link back to a source document or Web site, when possible.
-Others have been verified by nofightin.com or include information commonly found in web searches.
+Others have been verified by NoFightin.com or include information commonly found in web searches.
 This timeline will be a continuing work in progress.

 Additions, corrections and amplifications are encouraged in the comments.